lineality/Online_Voting_Using_One_Time_Pads/README.md

 # character sets, flexibility and security, ascii, fonts

+# is there a way to standardize and automate statistical reporting on data throughout an 'election'?

 # login management

 # Security: Type of attacks that cannot be entirely prevented: